victor-elselam/unity-router/README.md

 ### View Transitions
-unity-router can perform customized transitions by extending the ITransition interface in your Transition class, and coding the transition using whatever you want, like DOTween, or Unity API.
+Unity-Router can perform customized transitions by extending the ITransition interface in your Transition class, and coding the transition using whatever you want, like DOTween, or Unity API.

 ### Adapt it to your architecture
-unity-router always deals with the 'IScreenPresenter' interface when navigating, including the access for Transforms to perform View Transitions. \
+Unity-Router always deals with the 'IScreenPresenter' interface when navigating, including the access for Transforms to perform View Transitions. \
 In our default setup, the 'IScreenFactory' used to perform the screen creation is the 'DefaultScreenFactory', which presumes that the IScreenPresenter is also the MonoBehaviour of the prefab. \
 However, this is totally extensible by creating your own 'IScreenFactory' and make the relationships between them.
 For example, a MVP architecture Screen Factory:
  ```